Information for Participants

 What are the possible risks of participating in the registry?

 This registry does not involve any changes to the medical care you receive.
-You will continue to receive the standard medical care; we simply record what happens to you.
+You will continue to receive the same standard of medical care; we simply record what happens to you.

 There is a risk that you may become upset or distressed when contacted by registry staff, or when completing one of the questionnaires.
 Remember at any time.
 You can choose not to complete the questionnaires and/or withdraw from the registry.
 If you are distressed you can contact Beyond Blue on 1300 224 636.